How Do Traffic Flow Templates (TFT) Shape Data Flows in LTE Network Architecture?

 In summary, TFTs provide the essential packet inspection and policy capabilities required for end-to-end QoS management.
 They are integral to delivering optimized services and ensuring good quality of experience in LTE networks.
 Understanding TFT functionality is therefore critical for any mobile network engineer or operator.

-TFT Operations in the EPS
+What are the TFT Operations in the EPS?

 Overview of the EPS Network Elements